 It also runs every day between mid-June and mid-August.

-The cost is $5 per person for a round trip ticket.
+The cost of the shuttle is $5 per person for a round trip ticket.
 You will pay for your ride at the Muir Woods National Park entrance gate along with your admission fee for the park.

-Fees for the shuttle are not waived on free admission days into the park.
+Fees for the shuttle are not waived on free admission days into the park even if you do not use it.
 You will still need to pay the $5 shuttle fee per person.

 I recommend wearing layers during your visit here.
 It's often cool, foggy and moist in the mornings and warmer in the afternoons.

-However, don't let the pure temperature fool you.
+However, even if it is sunny before you arrive at the park, don't let the weather forecast fool you.
 The tall tress block the sun, so even on a warm day, it might still be cool in the park.

-Here are some average temps to help you plan for your visit:
+Here are some average Muir Woods temperatures to help you plan for your visit:

 You will also want to prepare for rain between late October and late March.

-I also recommend wearing comfortable, flat shoes.
+I also recommend wearing comfortable, flat shoes or tennis shoes.
 Even though the walkways are wooden, the parking lots are dirt.

 You will also be happy with comfortable shoes if you end up having to walk down the gravel roads to get to the park entrance.